jacksonthatsme/illuminyti/content/operations/the-library-walk.md

     content: 'Find a Mystery Cube from Super Mario and hit it.
 Get a video for a power up of 2 stars.'
 ---

-Stroll where the sidewalk speaks, guiding the path to the lion's den.
+Stroll where the sidewalk speaks, guiding the path to the lion's den